Nisargs23/Bandit/Writeups.md

 ## Level 14

 This level requres us to enter a password into port 30000.
 I saw that video which explains how the internet works, and I read about ip addresses.
 Then I read the man page for netcat. nc would do the job for this level.
-I also learnes that unlike ssh nc doesn't require -p for the port.
+I also learned that unlike ssh nc doesn't require -p for the port.
 The syntax directly requires the port.

 <img width="365" alt="image" src="https://github.com/Nisargs23/Bandit/assets/148000598/6bf8508c-f998-454d-850c-590c7733038f">

-This rewuired two tries as I didn't realise the password was being read.
+This required two tries as I didn't realise the password was being read.

 ## Level 15